Azrael747/Discord-Application-Bot/README.md

 I can make it much more complex by added database and stuff but, we'll go for simple one right now....

 # Credits
-`Code base by ZariZaryab modifacations FloydGreen aka Evan Chaytor
+`Code base by ZariZaryab modifacations FloydGreen